Buying Natural vs. Synthetic Diamonds

 Durability & Certification

-A natural diamond will be more durable over time than any other substance.
+A natural diamond may be more durable over time than any other substance.
 Because they rate a 10 on the Mohs Scale of Hardness they are an ideal choice for everyday wear.
 Because an engagement ring will be worn every day in most cases a natural diamond is the most obvious choice.
 They have survived billions of years and are the most durable stone a woman could wear on her finger.

 GIA (Gemological Institute of America) was established in 1931 and is considered to be the world’s authority on certified diamonds.
 GIA is a non-profit institute that ensures that every report on a diamond is accurate and discloses its origin (natural or not), treatments that may have been performed on the stone, and grades the diamond for the 4 Cs – cut, clarity, color, and carat.

 GIA is the foremost authority in the diamond industry worldwide and is considered unbiased.
 It can be difficult to find GIA certified diamonds less than 0.20 carat, but buying a GIA certified natural diamond engagement ring is one way to ensure that you know exactly what you’re buying.
+It can be very ambiguous how synthetics are categorized or described.

 Identifying Natural and Nonnatural Diamonds